-DATE: November 27, 2023 March 7, 2024

-ITEM: IV.A.1
+DATE: April 11, 2024 AGENDA ITEM: IV.A

-PIN: 368-07-01-0101 (Lot 90, Rollingson Subdivision) - The applicant, Jamie Steele, Diamond Shores, is requesting a design modification to allow for the issuance of a building permit on an existing lot of record that lacks frontage onto a publicly maintained street.
+Previously Deferred...
+2208 Sixth Ave (PIN 368-07-01-0101, Lot 90, Rollingson Subdivision) - The applicant, Jamie Steele of Diamond Shores, is requesting a design modification that would allow for the issuance of a building permit on an existing lot of record that lacks frontage onto a publicly maintained street.

 Nov.
 1941 Lot 90 was created via a subdivision map recorded at Horry County Clerk of Court in plat book 2 page 118.
 Undetermined a paved street was constructed within the adjacent 40-ft wide right-of-way such street extended from Pittman Street yet terminating before reaching the subject property.
 Maintenance of the street is assumed to be South Carolina Department of Transportation (SCDOT).
 July 2023 a permit application was submitted to construct a single-family residence on the lot.
 July 20, 2023 The applicant was informed that a permit could not be issued due to the fact that the lot did not front a "public" street.
 Nov.
 2023 The applicant formally applied for a design modification from the requirement that the lot have proper frontage onto a publicly maintained street.
 Nov.
 27, 2023 Planning Commission considered the request and deferred the item to give staff time to consult legal counsel for an official opinion.
 Dec.
 20, 2023 The design modification was considered again at the Dec.
 2023 PC Workshop, in which staff informed PC of the opinion of legal counsel, and the request was denied.
 Jan.
 2024 The applicant filed an appeal at circuit court (required to be filed within 30 days from the date the decision is made) Feb.
 1, 2024 Planning Commission moved to reconsider the design modification request.
 Request to be considered at the March Planning Commission meeting.
+March 7, 2024 The applicant asked at the time of the meeting that the request be deferred to the April Planning Commission meeting.